 Editor’s NOTE: In case that the source route and target route have common nodes, the BH RLC CHs and BAP routing entries of those nodes may not need to be released in Step 15.

-Steps 11, 12 and 15 also have to be performed for the migrating IAB-node’s descendant nodes
+Steps 11, 12 and 15 also have to be performed for the migrating IAB-node’s descendant nodes, and they can be performed at an earlier stage.

-Editor’s NOTE: when and how to perform Steps11, 12 and 15 for the migrating IAB-node’s descendant nodes is FFS.